Tanzu-Solutions-Engineering/spring-k8s-recpies/README.md

 Recipes for deploying Spring + Tanzu products to an empty Kubernetes cluster.
 We provide recpies to deploy the componets below:

-* Wavefront proxy
+* Wavefront proxy for Tanzu Observability
-* Tanzu Build Service
+* Tanzu Build Service + Premium Buildpacks
-* Tanzu Postgres operator
+* Tanzu Postgres Operator
-* Tanzu RabbitMQ operator
+* Tanzu RabbitMQ Operator
-* Tanzu GemFire operator
+* Tanzu GemFire Operator
-* Spring Cloud Config
+* Spring Cloud Services for Kubernetes
-* Spring Cloud Gateway
+* Spring Cloud Gateway for Kubernetes
-* Spring Cloud Dataflow
+* Spring Cloud Dataflow for Kubernetes
-* Spring Boot Admin
+* Spring Boot Operator
+* VMware Spring Runtime Support

-The main idea is to provide guidance for an application deveolpment team writing apps in Spring and deploying them to Kubernetes.
+The main idea is to provide guidance for an application development team writing apps in Spring and deploying them to Kubernetes.